highcanfly-club/TMAControl/README.md

 App\Models\StateMessage::create(["message"=>"TMA inactive"])
 App\Models\StateMessage::create(["message"=>"System on maintenance"])
 App\Models\StateMessage::all();
-#Note the uuid for customizing the clients
+#Note the uuid for customizing the clients and fill the .env on the server
 #Set the first state
 App\Models\StateChange::create(["user_id"=>1,"message_id"=>1])
 ```